aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 ## Stateful components and dumb components

-Applications can become complex as they are developed, but if we embrace _simplicity_ concepts from its birth it will be easy to scale over it.
+Applications can become complex as they grow, but if we embrace _simplicity_ concepts from its birth it will scale more easily.

-To achieve this is preferable to have a lot of **stateless** components that are _dumb_ don't know what is happening inside the app, they just receive props and render the output and a few **stateful** components which pass data down to the first ones.
+To achieve this is preferable to have a lot of **stateless** components that are _dumb_ and don't know what's happening inside the app, they just receive props and render the output.

-The **stateful** ones should contain what determinates a new render cycle but no logic, since it should be decoupled and imported from an external module.
+The **stateful** ones should contain and pass down the date determining new render cycles but no logic.
+Logic should be decoupled and come from an external module.

 ```
 business_logic_module => stateful_component => stateless_component(s)